LaunchCodeEducation/java-web-development/docs/_sources/chapters/data-types/more-data-types.rst.txt

 #.
 The ``main`` method in the ``HelloMethods`` class has the same structure as
    that of our :ref:`temperature conversion example <temp-conversion>`.
 #.
 Take a look at the ``Message`` class.
 Note that it does NOT have a ``main``
-   method, so it can’t be run on it’s own.
+   method, so it can’t be run on its own.
 Code within the ``Message`` class must be called from elsewhere in order to execute.
 #.
 The ``Message`` class contains the ``getMessage`` method.
 Like ``main``, it
    has the ``static`` keyword.
 Unlike ``main``, ``getMessage`` has a return